rntz/datafun/README.md

 - `newmath` for [newtxmath][] (or its relative [newpxmath][]), using whichever variant most nicely matches the text font choice.

-- `pazo`, a Palatino-based math font similar to [newpxmath][] but in my opinion slightly nicer-looking.
-Unfortunately, it is not scalable.

 - `nomath` leaves the math font unchanged.

 The defaults are `charter` with `euler`.